Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Pontryagin's Maximum Principle and Its Application to Merton's Problem

-Hence, substituting $\lambda_t = \tfrac{\partial J}{\partial X_t}$ and unrolling the chain rule leads precisely to
+Hence, substituting $\lambda_{t}=\tfrac{\partial J}{\partial X_{t}}$ and unrolling the chain rule leads precisely to

-where any running or terminal payoff that \emph{explicitly} depends on $\theta$ (beyond $b$ and $\sigma$) is grouped into the ``direct payoff'' term.
+where any running or terminal payoff that explicitly depends on $\theta$ (beyond $b$ and $\sigma$) is grouped into the direct payoff term.

-In the Merton-like setting, one often finds that $\theta$ enters $J$ \emph{only} via drift/diffusion, so the direct-payoff term is zero.
-In more general problems, however, $\theta$ might appear explicitly in the payoff as well, contributing an additional summand in \eqref{eq:generic_chainrule}.
+In a Merton-like setting, one often finds that $\theta$ enters $J$ only via drift/diffusion, so this direct-payoff term vanishes.
+In more general problems, however, $\theta$ might appear explicitly in the payoff as well, adding another summand to \eqref{eq:generic_chainrule}.

-For readers interested in a more rigorous derivation of the chain rule in stochastic settings (including variation of SDEs and the full Forward-Backward SDE theory), we refer to classical treatments such as \citep{yong2012stochastic,ma1999forward,pardoux1990adapted}.
-These works provide a comprehensive account of how one rigorously defines $\tfrac{\partial X_t}{\partial \theta}$ in a stochastic calculus framework and how the backward SDE for $(\lambda_t, Z_t)$ captures the costate variables in Pontryagin’s Maximum Principle.
+For readers interested in a more rigorous derivation of the chain rule in stochastic settings (including variation of SDEs and the full FBSDE theory), we refer to classical treatments such as \citep{yong2012stochastic,ma1999forward,pardouxpeng1990adapted}.
+These works provide a comprehensive account of how one rigorously defines $\tfrac{\partial X_{t}}{\partial\theta}$ in a stochastic calculus framework and how the BSDE for $(\lambda_{t},Z_{t})$ captures the costate processes in PMP.